videoalchemy/JugglingMolecules/README.md

 ###Kinect + Dancer:
+- **Optical Flow with change in depth, not just change in frame!!!
+Frame differencing in the z-axis!!**
+	- Frame AND GreyScale Differencing for Depth Changes that are not along the x,y, but are instead, back and forth from the sensor.
 - We may keep the 2D world by pulling the 3D info from Kinect but projeting into 2D world.
 Z-axis can convert to size instead of distance.
 - [] Make closest point in point cloud the desired target such that: